 You should also know about a few good Tor-related communities.
 Tor.StackExchange.com is an excellent place if you’ve got some queries or just want to learn more.
 On reddit, you’ll find very active communities in /r/TOR, /r/deepweb, and /r/Onions.
 Again, great places to ask any questions or discuss the latest news about Tor-related stuff.
 And of course, there’s me on twitter and I’m always more than happy to help out.

 Ongoing trends in law, policy, and technology threaten anonymity as never before, undermining our ability to speak and read freely online.
 These trends also undermine national security and critical infrastructure by making communication among individuals, organizations, corporations, and governments more vulnerable to analysis.
-Each new user and relay provides additional diversity, enhancing Tor’s ability to put control over your security and privacy back into your hands.
+Each new user and relay provides additional diversity, enhancing Tor’s ability to

 Internet represents the biggest democracy there has ever been.
 It offers us a vast ocean of knowledge and grants us true freedom.
 Freedom of expression.
 Freedom of speech.
 Remember, just by using Tor (even if you have no need to), you are protecting the privacy of people who do have a very real need for it.
 Perhaps someone who’ll use Tor today will have to flee their country tomorrow and look for asylum.
 Perhaps someone who’s using Tor right now will go to jail for warning the public of imminent nuclear disaster.